mariadb-corporation/MaxScale/Documentation/Routers/Binlogrouter.md

 Once binary log encryption has been enabled, the encryption key ID cannot be changed and the key must remain available to MaxScale in order for replication to work.
-If an encryption key is not available or the key manager fails to retrieve it, the replication from the currently selected master server will stop.
+If an encryption key is not available or the key manager fails to retrieve it, the replication from the currently selected primary server will stop.
 If the replication is restarted manually, the encryption key retrieval is attempted again.